Understanding Lung Cancer Medications (cont.)

 - Who should not use these medications: Persons with an allergy to etoposide should not take it.

-- Use: Scheduling of etoposide doses is important.
+- Schedule: Scheduling of etoposide doses is important.
 Current recommendations are to give etoposide by an injection over a 1- to 3-day period in the chemotherapy cycle.
 The drug may not be given by intrathecal injection (that is, into a cavity within the brain).

 - Drug or food interactions: Etoposide may delay the effects of blood thinners, such as warfarin (Coumadin), or platelet (cells in blood that help clotting) inhibitors, such as aspirin.
 The risk of etoposide further reducing blood cell counts and causing anemia or bleeding may increase when it is used with other chemotherapy drugs.
 Cyclosporine (Sandimmune, Neoral) and zidovudine (Combivir, Retrovir) increase toxicity of etoposide.